AnnaVM/Project_Plotline/README.md

 The most meaningful clustering occurred for k = 3, as the vast majority of movies stay in the same clusters.

+## Develop the visualization tool

+I build an interactive scatter graph with linked emotional plotline thanks to the `mpld3` package (http://mpld3.github.io/).
+This package is a great way of combining Javascript, D3js and python.
+I used an [example of custom plugin](http://mpld3.github.io/examples/custom_plugin.html) to write the appropriate D3js script to develop a tool where the plotlines and the movie name appear on hover.

 [ex_out]: https://github.com/AnnaVM/Project_Plotline/blob/master/md_images/screenshot_final_dashboard.png